Where Should I Live in Los Angeles?

 DOWNTOWN

-MIRACLE MILE / MID WILTSHIRE
+MIRACLE MILE / MID WILSHIRE

 THE VALLEY

 In case you're like "Ok, what is the deal with "the valley"??", let me fill you in.
-The valley is 5-10 degrees hotter than central LA, and more suburban, more families, and more affordable.
+The valley is 5-10 degrees hotter than central LA, and more suburban, more families, and more affordable (ish).
 If you're a 20-30 something, it's still a totally cool place to live, so don't be ashamed if it's more your speed! --- My first apt. was in the valley and I loved the safety and quiet (I know, I'm an old fart).

 SHERMAN OAKS

 The good ol’ Sh’oaks.
-I wouldn’t recommend going any further in the valley than here, at least in the beginning.
+I wouldn’t recommend going much further in the valley than here, at least in the beginning.
 It’s a great suburban neighborhood that is close to Malibu, but it’s about 20+ minutes (40 in traffic) from all he Hollywood happenings.
 More affordable (as is the Valley, in general).
 Lots of families.

 STUDIO CITY

 Studio City is definitely the hippest part of the valley.
 If you want to be in the valley, I would suggest here.
 It has a younger vibe with some cool restaurants/bars, but still a suburban feel if the “city” scares you.
 Because it’s the “cool” part of the valley, it tends to be more expensive.
+I love Studio City and go there often for shopping or a HIIT class at Training Mate.

 NORTH HOLLYWOOD